-Students will draw on repertoires of knowledge, pedagogies, and evidenceled practices to facilitate learning for the classroom in a sustained, full responsibility capacity consistent with the Code and Standards of the New Zealand teaching profession.
+Students will draw on repertoires of knowledge, pedagogies, and evidence-led practices to facilitate learning for the classroom in a sustained, full responsibility capacity consistent with the Code and Standards of the New Zealand teaching profession.
 Students will have an opportunity to critically examine their philosophy and theology of practice in relation to the Standards.
 This course develops students' understandings of their major and minor subject areas, content and assessment, and develops their professional skills in a classroom setting.
-Students undertake a range of module-based inquiries in three school-based professional placements.
+Students undertake a range of assessments based on their theoretical learning in class and their school-based professional placements.

-893.730 AKO
+893.730 G AKO